Trapped state at a dislocation in a weak magnetomechanical topological insulator: Experimental results

 To rule out the possibility of the mid-gap modes arising from geometrical edge properties in our structure, we produced an additional arrangement having a domain wall between a topologically trivial and nontrivial phases.
-This arrangement (Fig. \ref{fig:1dResults}e) is comprised of 4 unit cells, two of which are in the trivial phase and two in the nontrivial phase.
+This arrangement (Fig. \ref{fig:1dResults}e) is comprised of 4 unit cells, two of which are in the trivial phase and two in the nontrivial phase. { The region between} these two phases forms a domain wall and is {therefore} expected to exhibit a localized mid gap mode.
 The average mechanical susceptibility measured in this system reveals four bands.
 The two outer bands are again observed to correspond to bulk modes, while the two states in the middle correspond to the localized modes formed at the boundaries of the topologically nontrivial phase.
-The frequency of the localized mode at the domain wall is slightly shifted (from the frequency of the mode at the right edge) due to slight differences in the local magnetostatic spring effect.
+The frequency of the localized mode at the domain wall is slightly shifted (compared to the frequency of the mode at the right edge) due to slight differences in the local magnetostatic spring effect.

-We now stack multiple 1D TI chains (Fig. \ref{fig:1dResults}d), to produce a 2D WTI (as illustrated in Fig. \ref{fig:2dResults}a) with a stacking (reciprocal) vector ${\bf G} = 2\pi\hat{y}/d_y$ where $d_y$ is the distance between layers in the $\hat{y}$ direction which we set to unity for convenience.
+We now stack multiple SSH chains in the nontrivial phase (Fig. \ref{fig:1dResults}d), to produce a 2D WTI (as illustrated in Fig. \ref{fig:2dResults}a) with a stacking (reciprocal) vector ${\bf G} = 2\pi\hat{y}/d_y$ where $d_y$ is the distance between layers in the $\hat{y}$ direction which we set to unity for convenience.
 The 1D TI chains are weakly and uniformly coupled along the vertical direction with coupling rate $\gamma_3$ (in our experiments we set the couplings $\gamma_3<\gamma_1<\gamma_2$).
-The momentum space Bloch Hamiltonian of this system is given by :

-In Fig.~\ref{fig:2dResults}b we evaluate the dispersion relation of the 2D WTI, with periodic boundary conditions in the $\hat{y}$ direction, and open boundaries in the $\hat{x}$ direction, showing the existence of the mid-gap modes.
+where $k_{x,y}$ are {momenta} along $\hat{x},\hat{y}$ directions respectively. \cite{Supplement} In Fig.~\ref{fig:2dResults}b we evaluate the dispersion relation of the 2D WTI, with periodic boundary conditions in the $\hat{y}$ direction, and open boundaries in the $\hat{x}$ direction, showing the existence of the mid-gap modes\cite{franz2013topological}.
 Due to the aforementioned anisotropy of a WTI, these mid-gap modes will not appear if the $\hat{x}$ direction is periodic and the $\hat{y}$ direction is open.